B3ND1X/air-script/README.md

 Air Script is an automated and automatic way to pwn wifi.

-Automated: Step by step user friendly interface, to improve work flow.
+Automated: Step by step user friendly interface, to improve workflow.
 Type less, attack more!

 Automatic: You can tell Air-Script to hack all wifi networks around you with an Air Script attack.
 (Attack all option) Air Script will automatically pwn every network in range in a matter of seconds to minutes without any user input.
 When Air-Script is done.
 It will automatically turn off monitor mode, and send you an email notification.
-(Notifications are optional) Then Air Script will ask you what wordlist to use, and will to try and bruteforce the password for you.
+(Notifications are optional) Then Air Script will ask you what wordlist to use, and will try to bruteforce the password for you.
 (When asked for wordlist, click enter or crl + c to skip.

 *If on Raspberry Pi, it's recommended to skip bruteforce and transfer handshakes from Pi to PC to decrypt the password.*